Communications and engagement team privacy notice

-This privacy notice covers the following areas of culture, tourism and sports
+This privacy notice covers the following areas of the communications and engagement team:

 What information do we collect?

 The type of information we collect will depend on why you have got in touch with us.
-The information will include some or all of the following:
+The information may include some, or all, of the following: